Natural Alternative Therapies

 If you want to take this a step further, here’s an awesome recipe for homemade chewable Vitamins that your kids will love – from Wellness Mama.

-This homemade supplement can obviously be used to help treat the flu at home, the common cold, and just about anything else that involves your immune system.
+This homemade powder can be used to help treat the flu at home, the common cold, and just about anything else that involves your immune system.

 In these cases, you can safely double your daily dose.